How to have your say

 25 March to 27 April 2025 The public can make objections to proposed electorate boundaries and names.

-8 to 21 May 2025 The public can make counter objections to any objections to the proposed electorate boundaries and names.
+8 to 21 May 2025 The public can make counter-objections to any objections to the proposed electorate boundaries and names.

 9 to 18 June 2025 The Representation Commission holds public hearings of objections and counter-objections.

-How to make an objection
+How to make an counter-objection

-Make an objection online
+Make a counter-objection online

-Download a form [PDF, 1.2MB]
+Download a form (PDF, 2.5MB)

 Email: